 Training is a huge part of it.
 Good leaders make regular training available (and even required) to make sure each team member is as qualified as they can be.
 This gives team members confidence about themselves.

 Mixing generations and skill sets advantageously also matters.
 Segregating by age groups and personality types might make leading a diverse team easier, but it doesn’t strengthen the team.
-Unless you mix your team and help them learn to work together, there will be weakness in the team.
+Unless you encourage workplace diversity and help team members learn to work together, there will be weakness in the team.

 Giving individual team members a sense of purpose is important, too.
 Does each person feel like their job matters in the big picture?
 Have you done a good job showing and explaining how important each person is to the larger goal?